AdaCore/gpr/doc/gpr_reference/source/project_kinds.rst

 - Otherwise the project is treated as standard.

-For non-standard project kinds, **using an explicit qualifier is best practice**: it documents intent clearly, the project parser validates that the declared attributes are consistent with the stated kind, and the kind is immediately visible to readers without having to inspect the attribute declarations.
+For non-standard project kinds, **using an explicit qualifier is best practice**: it documents intent clearly, GPR tools validate that the declared attributes are consistent with the stated kind, and the kind is immediately visible to readers without having to inspect the attribute declarations.
 Omitting the qualifier for a plain standard project is common